Focus/Tune menu commands

 The CTF-based method has several advantages: it is based on a direct measurement of astigmatism, it is insensitive to drift, it does not require beam tilt, and it uses on-axis images in Low Dose mode.
 It is inherently more accurate at higher magnifications.
 Both methods should be calibrated at higher magnification but can work at lower ones (e.g., ~1 nm pixel size).
 The big disadvantage of the CTF-based method is that it requires images with Thon rings.
 There is thus still a role for the BTID-base method at lower magnifications and when working with stained, embedded samples, which are usually imaged near focus and rarely give Thon rings.

 The maximum beam tilt should be in the range of 4 to 10 milliradians, preferably between 6 and 8.
-The goal is to get defocus changes ranging up to 0.3-0.4 micron.
+A common problem when first trying the routine is that the beam tilt set for use with the original image displacement-based coma-free alignment is too large for this method, giving excessively astigmatic images that cannot be fit accurately.
+The goal is to get defocus changes ranging up to 0.3-0.4 micron (and thus astigmatism should be in this range too).
 The defocus changes being measured are proportional to the square of the beam tilt, so the reliability of the estimated misalignment will increase accordingly.
+However, another common problem is that if the microscope's beam tilt is far from the coma-free value, the astigmatism imposed by additional modest beam tilts gets too big for good fitting.
+If such problems occur when first running this routine, drop back to 4 mrad of beam tilt (or whatever is needed to reduce defocus changes to the desired level).
+Once you are nearer to a coma-free alignment, a high beam tilt can be used.
 Both the maximum beam tilt and whether to use a full array of images can be set with the Set CTF Coma-free Params command.

 There are two reasons why you might want to use a full 3x3 array of images